 No dedicated Wifi button or video recording button

-When you first get the camera you’ll have to do some customizing out of the box.
-If you want to record video you need to use the drive button and change it to video mode, so you can’t set it to a Fn button like you could with the X100T.
-Also, if you want to easily use the WiFi you’ll have to do the same or set it into your custom menu.
+When you first get the camera, you’ll have to customize it out of the box.
+If you want to record video, you need to use the drive button and change it to video mode, so you can’t set it to a Fn button like you could with the X100T.
+Also, if you want to easily use the WiFi, you’ll have to do the same or set it in your custom menu.

 The camera is beautiful without the UV filter adapter, but I’m just too afraid to mess up a fixed lens so I can’t live without a UV filter.
 I think a lot of people would be ok with a slightly not-so-sleek design to compensate for a UV filter without an adapter.